matrix-org/matrix-spec-proposals/proposals/2938-report-content-to-moderators.md

 General client behavior is unchanged from https://matrix.org/docs/spec/client_server/r0.6.1#id166.

-In this specific case, clients may additionally offer a link to event `eventId` in `roomId` to simplify the work of moderators.
+In this specific case, clients may additionally offer a link to event `eventId` in `roomId` or a preview to simplify the work of moderators.

 ## Potential issues